Is “leaky gut” the cause of your autoimmune disease? And can AIP help?

 I wanted to do research, but I didn’t want to do research.
 I wanted to go to the doctor, but I was scared to go to the doctor.

-Note: I now see it may have been helpful to have scheduled an appointment with a naturopath doctor earlier on.
+Note: At the time, I didn’t want to deal with bouncing from doctor to doctor while being prescribed numerous medications and creams, which is what happened last time.
+Even so, I now see it may have been helpful to have scheduled an appointment with a naturopath doctor earlier on.
 I didn’t have to be so stubborn and try to figure this all out on my own.
 Plus it could have helped take away some of the guesswork.
 So keep that in mind if you’re going through something similar.

 Plus, I didn’t want to rattle off symptoms only to be prescribed a bunch of medication.
 Nope, I was determined to get to the root cause and take a holistic approach instead.
 My curiosity is what led me to really dig deep and to start learning anything and everything I could about autoimmune diseases, gluten, and leaky gut.
 I had to evaluate everything so that I could bring myself back into alignment, but also had to surrender the control I was holding onto and stop trying to avoid the pain.